-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Teachers and parents provided feedback indicating that they support the value of supporting student retention.
-Scope: Schoolwide These actions occur throughout the school year.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness who are typically behind in credits and have been out of school for about a semester or more.
+The Chronic Absenteeism Indicator was red for the All-student, Hispanic, and low-income student groups.
+We have seen success in the retention rate for our student population, which is currently at 98.38%.
+Teachers and parents provided feedback indicating that they support the value of supporting student retention.
+Scope: Schoolwide San Diego Mission Academy students are typically behind in credits and have been out of school for about a semester.
+We have trained personnel, such as our student retention staff, who provide outreach and monitoring of students so that they consistently work to maintain progress.
+We are also developing an intervention and incentive program.
+We will continue these practices because our data shows that we have been increasingly successful with students each year.
+These actions occur throughout the school year.
 We expect that these actions will have a positive impact on our student retention resulting in a higher score each year.
 An improved program supports our English learners, LTEL, low-income, foster youth, and students with disabilities.
 Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
+LTELs, low-income, and foster youths.
+We will also consider input from the parents, students, and teachers.
 3.2 Action: Social-emotional support services and materials Need: We serve English Learners, LTELs, low-income, and foster youth students, many of whom have sustained social and emotional trauma.
 How we address this impacts our Success Rate, which measures graduation, retention and rematriculation.
-The Success Rate is currently 93.45%.
-Teachers and parents provided feedback indicating that they support the value of student success.
-Scope: Schoolwide Surveys indicate that our English Learners, low-income and foster youth students sustained the most social and emotional trauma during the pandemic.
+The Success Rate is currently 98.38%.
+Surveys indicate that our English Learners, low-income and foster youth students sustained the most social and emotional trauma during the pandemic.
 San Diego Mission Academy offers programs such as Trauma-Resilient Educational Communities (TREC) strategies, Helping Our Parenting Students Excel (HOPE) incentives, additional counseling, support personnel, professional development, and relationships with partner programs in the community that provides wrap-around services.
-Internally we provide coaching from Academic Advisers and instruction from highly qualified subject teachers, increasing students' interaction with positive role models, which we know increases their protective factors for success.
-We will continue to provide and build on these actions and services.
-Partner feedback and data and surveys have indicated that our English Learners, low-income, and foster youth student populations are getting increased social and emotional needs support.
-We expect that these actions will have a positive impact on the Success Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
+Internally we provide coaching from Academic Advisers and instruction from highly qualified subject teachers, increasing We expect that these actions will have a positive impact on the Success Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
 We will also consider input from the parents, students, and teachers.